abychat/bookshop-with-checkout-node/README.md

-# Using Stripe Elements for a seamless checkout experience
+# Using Stripe for a seamless checkout experience

 ## Overview